-The Group is reliant on the availability of fitting-out projects of luxury brands in both Hong Kong and the PRC
+The Group is reliant on the availability of fitting-out projects of luxury brands in both Hong Kong and Macau

 The results of operations of the Group for the fitting-out works section are affected by the expansion rate of luxury brands.
-In the event that there is a downturn in the economy of Hong Kong and the PRC, fewer shops will be opened.
+In the event that there is a downturn in the economy of Hong Kong and Macau, fewer shops will be opened.
 It may result in a significant decrease in fitting-out works for luxury brand shops.